Equivalence checking for weak bi-Kleene algebra: Well-structured automata

 \subsection{Removing nullary forks}

-Let $A = \angl{Q, F, \delta, \gamma}$ be a finite, parsimonious, and fork-acyclic automaton.
-We want to implement $A$ with a $1$-forking PA $A_1$ while maintaining finiteness, parsimony and fork-acyclicity.
+Let $A = \angl{Q, F, \delta, \gamma}$ be a bounded, parsimonious, and fork-acyclic automaton.
+We want to implement $A$ with a $1$-forking PA $A_1$ while maintaining boundedness, parsimony and fork-acyclicity.
 As mentioned, the \emph{nullary} forks that we want to eliminate --- i.e., those where $q \in \gamma(p, \mempty)$ --- essentially furnish silent transitions $p \epstrans q$, analogous to classic NFAs.
-We proceed eliminate these by means of the classic method, i.e., by saturating the transition relations with $\epstrans$.
+We proceed eliminate these by means of the classic method, i.e., by saturating the transition relations.